LunarG/VulkanTools/vkconfig/vkconfig.md

 Known Issues
 --------------

+- The UI still feels a little clunky...
+Need more polish.
 - Message filtering using VUID name and index is not yet implemented.
 - All tool tips are not yet implemented.
 - Missing description for each layer settings.